-Take advantage of swiping anywhere and exclusive perks with a Mastercard credit card.
+Take advantage of swiping anywhere and get exclusive perks.

-Mastercard, a third party payment processor, is a common credit card option from a large number of credit card issuers.
-It is not very different from its main competitor, Visa, given that credit cards with either logo find acceptance in most countries around the world.
+Mastercard, a third party payment processor, is a common credit card option from a large number of issuers.
+It’s not very different from its main competitor, Visa, given that both are accepted in most countries.

 Mastercard is accepted in hundreds of countries and millions of locations around the world.
 You can use your Mastercard wherever the Mastercard symbol is displayed, including at ATMs, credit card readers in local shops, restaurants and online.

 Just about all newly issued Mastercard credit cards make use of this technology that enables cardholders to make contactless payments for purchases under $100.

 You can contact Mastercard’s customer service team at 800-627-8372 to help you with the reporting of lost or stolen cards and it can provide emergency replacement cards and cash advances.
 It can also help you find the nearest Mastercard ATM and it provides information related to your account.